Skip to content

 http://localhost:8080/health

-2. Call /health, /health/ready, /health/live with those cookies
+2. Reuse cookies for /health, /health/ready, /health/live

 Example: